-The new line runs from the city of Wonju across to Gangneung; trains run along the previously existing conventional tracks from Seoul to Wonju, and then onto the dedicated high speed line from there.
+The high speed line runs from the city of Wonju across to Gangneung; trains run at lower speeds along the previously existing conventional tracks from Seoul to Wonju, and then along the dedicated high speed line from there.

 The stations on the new line are:

 Manjong (in northern Wonju)

-There’s an accurate map here (and that’s a cool site if you’re interested in Korea and a bit of an infrastructure geek!).
-The other maps on this page are approximate (I knocked them up on Google Maps):
+There’s an accurate map here (and that’s a cool site if you’re interested in Korea and a bit of an infrastructure geek), the maps on this page are approximate (I knocked them up on Google Maps):

-This line is of course of great benefit to the population in the region, but also game-changing for us skiers and boarders wanting to get to Korea’s best ski resorts from Seoul – it significantly reduces travel time to a number of Gangwon-do resorts, including but not limited to the Olympic host resorts, as follows (with closest station in brackets):
+This line is of course of great benefit to the population in the region, but also useful for us skiers and boarders wanting to get to Korea’s best ski resorts from Seoul – it can significantly reduce travel time to several Gangwon-do resorts depending on your starting point in Seoul, especially Welli Hilli and Phoenix Park.

 2. Welli Hilli Park (Dunnae Station, free shuttle to resort)